jasperfernandez/react-laravel-auth-crud-practice/README.md

-## React and Laravel Auth and CRUD Practice
+## React(Typescript) and Laravel - Authentication and CRUD Practice